 Source: FAO, Edible Insects – Future prospects for food and feed security

-Crickets have a high protein content, as much as 70% per dry weight.
-They are animal protein, hence complete, and containing all the essential aminoacids.
-They are also rich in all the different micronutrients, vitamins such as B12, minerals such as iron, calcium and magnesium, as well as essential fats like Omega 3 and 6.
+Crickets have a high protein content, as much as 76% per dry weight.
+They are animal protein, hence complete, and containing all the essential amino acids.
+They are also rich in the different micronutrients, vitamins such as B12, minerals such as iron, calcium and magnesium, as well as essential fats like Omega 3 and 6.
+They are a superfood.
 Therefore, from a nutritional point of view they are a valid alternative to the traditional proteins that meat provides.
-A beef steak provides 25 g of protein, poultry 11g, pork loin 27g and pork sausage 11g*.
-100gr of crickets can contain up to 70gr of protein.
+On average, a beef steak provides 25 g of protein, poultry 11g, pork loin 27g and pork sausage 11g*.
+100gr of crickets can contain up to 76gr of protein.

 The cricket flour we use for our products are bought from certified suppliers.
 They produce flours guaranteed to be human grade, for human consumption.
 The farming of crickets and all the steps involved in the production take place in a controlled environment in order to obtain the best quality flours.
 Crickets are killed by lowering the temperature.
 This avoids any type of microbe contamination.